 A search for catalogues of collections of mémoire judiciaires yields currently apart from the two catalogues for the BnF a work by Jacques Droin for collections held in Geneva, the Catalogue des factums judiciaires genevois sous l’Ancien régime (Paris-Genève 1988).
 You might want to read the article by Michel Porret, ‘L’éloge du factum : autour des mémoires judiciaires genevois’, Revue Suisse d’Histoire 42/1 (1992) 94-99 [online, e-Periodica].
 A quick search among digital collections of some Swiss towns, in particular Geneva and Neuchâtel, did not bring me yet to more digitized mémoires judiciaires.
 Factums and briefs appear in contemporary law, too, for example in Canada, but here we arrive of the end of my post.
 At the brink of the rentrée, the start of all activities in France after the summer holidays, I hope to have awakened your curiosity for a fascinating source and to have given you some guidance for your own investigations.

 How can one search quickly for French scholarly publications when some online bibliographies seem currently not as helpful as you would like them to be?
 At Isidore, a French research portal, I could find more literature about factums and even links to digitized items.
 Some other libraries I did not mention here contain also some digital copies of factums, but they are not part of a mass digitization project.
 The digital portal Mémoire vive of the town Besançon is an example with some twenty digitized factums.
 A second thing worth noticing is the policy at Gallica, the digital library of the BnF, to harvest also digital materials from partner libraries.
-Thus factums at the Bibliothèque Sainte-Geneviève, Toulouse and Clermont-Ferrand can be found at Gallica.
+Thus factums at the Bibliothèque Sainte-Geneviève, Toulouse and Clermont-Ferrand can be found at Gallica as a part fo the Essentiels du droit.
 More surprisingly it becomes clear that the BnF, too, has digitized possibly many hundred factums, but alas the exact number is not established easily, because the filter function does not contain a filter for descriptions of factums from the vast collection of factums at the BnF in which the word Factum has been put at the very beginning of each description.

 Eric Panthou alerted me to the additions to the digital collection at Clermont-Ferrand for the Cour d’Appel de Riom.
 It contains now nearly 900 factums in four collections.
 The Bibliothèque Clermont Université will organize a one-day symposium concerning factums on June 19, 2017, Valorisation d’une source historique originale : la numérisation des factums de la Cour d’Appel de Riom.